Image courtesy: Pixabay

 Deepfake technology that mimics human voice is already being used to target call centers.
 We will soon start seeing signs of deepfake technology being used to bypass face recognition controls, including those using state-of-the-art liveliness tests.
 Banks will have to develop invisible behind-the-scenes controls that can compensate for the vulnerabilities in current authentication processes and protocols.

-Even as banks widen the scope of their digitisation to cater to increasing online action, it is vital to put equal (if not more) emphasis on stronger measures to protect assets and reputation from newer, emerging threats.
+Even as banks widen the span of their digitisation efforts to cater to increasing online action, it is vital to put equal (if not more) emphasis on stronger measures to protect assets and reputation from newer, emerging threats.

 Critical therefore to recognize this emerging threat and proactively implement smarter and enterprise-wide defense mechanisms.